plone/volto/packages/registry/README.md

 # Add-on and configuration registry

-This package provides support for building an add-on registry and infrastructure for JS/TS-based apps.
+This package provides support for building an add-on registry and infrastructure for JavaScript and TypeScript-based apps.

-## Extensibility and puggability
+## Extensibility and pluggability

-As developers, when you build an app, regardless of the framework and technologies used, it's a one-off app.
-Meaning, you have to build something that has very specific requirements, behavior and look and feel.
+As a developer when you build an app, regardless of the framework and technologies used, it's a one-off app.
+That means you have to build something that has very specific requirements, behavior, and look and feel.

-Other few times, you need to build something generic, that could be pluggable and extensible.
-In the JS/TS ecosystem this is often quite complex and the existing frameworks do not provide the meanings to "build up" in these regards.
+Sometimes you need to build something generic that is pluggable and extensible.
+In the JavaScript and TypeScript ecosystem, this is often quite complex, and the existing frameworks do not provide the means to do this.

 ## Add-on registry

-An add-on registry is a facility that allows an app built on an existing framework to build on extensibility and pluggability.
+An add-on registry is a facility that allows an app that was built on an existing framework to be extensible and pluggable.

-The add-on registry is a store where you can register a number of add-ons that your app is going to consume.
+The add-on registry is a store where you can register a number of add-ons that your app consumes.

 Add-on packages are just CommonJS packages.
-The only requirement is that they point the `main` key of their `package.json` to a module that exports, as a default function that acts as a configuration loader.
+The only requirement is that they point the `main` key of their `package.json` to a module that exports as a default function, which acts as a configuration loader.

 An add-on can be published in an npm registry, just as any other package.
 However, add-ons are meant to not be transpiled.
-They should be released as "source" packages.
+They should be released as source packages.

 ## Register an add-on

-You should declare in your project that you are using an add-on.
+You should declare your add-on in your project.
-This is done in the åpp's `package.json`, `addons` key:
+This is done in your app's `package.json`'s `addons` key:

 ```json
 {